 5. Grab a great coffee

 No 9 coffee bar, the Bicycle Lunchbox and Kate’s Sweet Indulgence Cafe are three of the best spots to get a good flat white in Lunenburg.
-I particularly liked The Shop on the Corner which also sells some fab things.
+The latest place in town is the Laughing Whale Roastery.

 6. Eat Loads of Seafood

 The Grand Banker, Salt Shaker Deli, South Shore Fish Shack, The Half Shell, the Savvy Sailor, the Dockside Restaurant and the Old Fish Factory Restaurant.
-There are alot of seafood restaurants in Lunenburg given its size and the standard is very high!
-Make it a priority to have local seafood at least twice a day when you visit!
+There are a lot of seafood restaurants in Lunenburg, given its size and the standard is very high.

 7. Visit the Famers Market